Call Today to Get Started With Your Visa!

 1. Change of Status (COS)

-A Change of Status (COS) lets you remain in the U.S. while transitioning to H-1B without traveling for visa stamping.
-If your H-1B petition is approved under COS, your status will automatically change on October 1st of the same year.
+A Change of Status (COS) lets you remain in the US while transitioning to H-1B without traveling for visa stamping.
+If your H-1B petition is approved under COS, your status will automatically change on October 1 of the same year.

 You can continue working under Cap-Gap Extension if your OPT is still valid when the H-1B petition is filed.
 You do not need to attend visa stamping or deal with consulate appointment delays.
-Also, you can avoid risks associated with visa refusals or administrative processing abroad.
+You can avoid risks associated with visa refusals or administrative processing abroad.

 When COS Might Not Work?

-• Travel is restricted—leaving the U.S. before approval cancels the COS request, forcing you to go through Consular Processing.
-So, you must obtain a H-1B visa stamp through consular processing.
+• Travel is restricted, leaving the US before approval cancels the COS request, forcing you to go through Consular Processing.

 2. Consular Processing